comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Testing the Particle Filter with the Robot Simulator

 In order to code the particle filter, you will need to create a map of the environment you'll be testing with.
-You can use any world you'd like (even make one yourself using the instructions in [Running the Neato Simualator](../How to/running_the_neato_simulator).
-We have added a world file for a maze environment (original source: [https://github.com/fsuarez6/labrob](https://github.com/fsuarez6/labrob)).
+You can use any world you'd like (even make one yourself using the instructions in <a-no-proxy data-canvas="https://olin.instructure.com/courses/143/modules/items/1305" href="../How to/run_the_neato_simulator">running the neato simulator</a-no-proxy>).
+We have added a world file for a maze environment (original source: <a-no-proxy href="https://github.com/fsuarez6/labrob">https://github.com/fsuarez6/labrob</a-no-proxy>).

 To make a map, first connect to the robot simulator.
 If you'd like to use the maze world referenced above, run the following command.